rgeraldporter/inquiry-monad/README.md

     });
 ```

-The `InquiryP` and `InquiryF` versions of this will wait for outstanding IOUs to resolve.
+The `InquiryP` versions of this will wait for outstanding IOUs to resolve.

 Useful if you'd like to handle `Fail` results early for some reason, such as throwing a fatal error or notifying an external stakeholder.